opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 For the demo, we also configured the following plugins:

 * **Services**: Shows Rate, Errors, Duration (RED) metrics, service maps, and links to logs and traces.
-* **Traces**: Allows exploration of individual traces, trace groups and spans, displays Gantt charts, cumulative service timing, and trace payloads.
+* **Traces**: Allows exploration of individual traces, trace groups, and spans, and displays Gantt charts, cumulative service timing, and trace payloads.
 * **Discover**: Offers ad‑hoc querying of logs and metrics using PPL, SQL, Lucene, or DQL.

 ### Setting up correlated log indexes